2018 MLS Roster Composition

 If a club attempts to sign a player on its Discovery List and is unable to do so, the club retains the Right of First Refusal to acquire the player in the event he is later signed by the League for four full Transfer Windows.

 If a club wants to sign a player on the Discovery List of another team, it may offer that team US$50,000 in General Allocation Money in exchange for the right to sign the player.
 The club with the player on its Discovery List will then have five days (or three days during the Secondary Transfer Window) to either (i) accept the General Allocation Money and give up the right to sign the player or (ii) make the player a genuine, objectively reasonable offer.

 Related Party Transactions

-All terms of any arrangements among an MLS Club, a related party club, and a Player to be signed to MLS shall be fully and fairly disclosed to the League Office.
-The player's MLS budget charge will generally be calculated based upon the related party club's contractual terms with the player (including any acquisition costs).
-The League Office shall make a final determination, in its sole discretion, as to the budget charge of such Player.
+All terms of any arrangements among an MLS Club, a related party club, and a player to be signed to MLS shall be fully and fairly disclosed to the League.
+The player's Salary Budget Charge will generally be calculated based upon the related party club's contractual terms with the player (including any acquisition costs).
+The League will make a final determination, in its sole discretion, as to the Salary Budget Charge of such a player.

 Homegrown Players Signings

 A club may sign a player to a contract without subjecting him to the MLS SuperDraft if the player has been a member of a club's youth academy for at least one year and has met the necessary training and retention requirements.
 Players joining MLS through this mechanism are known as Homegrown Players.